nist-ionstorage/pdq2/README.txt

 Memory map
 ----------

-* memory format is many "frames", each containing multiple "lines"
+* memory format is frame address, followed by many "frames"
+* each frame is a pointer to the next, a repeat counter, its length and finally multiple "lines"
 * frame entry addresses obtained by indirect jumps (frame N jump address is stored at mem[N]).
 * each frame has a pointer to another frame that will be executed after it
 * each frame has a repeat counter
-* first 8 frames (interrupts) can be jumped to (interrupting the current frame) by hardware
+* first 8 frames (interrupts) can be jumped to (interrupting the current frame, after the current line) by hardware
-* each line containes metadata, duration and voltage derivatives
+* each line contains metadata, duration and voltage derivatives
-* metadata is whether to wait for trigger, aux out value, max derivative order, wether to override pending trigger, and a time scaling factor
+* metadata is whether to wait for trigger, aux out value, max derivative order, whether to override pending trigger, and a time scaling factor
 * clock is slowed down by 2**shift (to achieve longer line and frame duration, up to 2**32 cycles).